GD(LOCAL) - COMMUNITY USE OF COLLEGE DISTRICT FACILITIES

 No Approval Required

-No approval shall be required for nonschool-related recreational use of the College District's unlocked, outdoor recreational facilities, such as tennis courts and the like, when the facilities are not in use by the College District or for another scheduled purpose.
+No approval shall be required for nonschool-related recreational use of the College District's unlocked, outdoor recreational facilities, such as the track, tennis courts, and the like, when the facilities are not in use by the College District or for another scheduled purpose.

 Written Notice If Request Rejected

-The vice chancellor of administrative affairs shall provide the applicant a written statement of the grounds for rejection if a request is denied.
+The dean of administrative services shall provide the applicant a written statement of the grounds for rejection if a request is denied.

-In case of emergencies or disasters, the Chancellor may authorize the use of College District facilities by civil defense, health, or emergency service authorities.
+In case of emergencies or disasters, the College President may authorize the use of College District facilities by civil defense, health, or emergency service authorities.